-CHILD DEVELOPMENT CENTERS (CDC)/FAMILY CHILD CARE (FCC) HOMES
+CHILD DEVELOPMENT CENTERS (CDC)/FAMILY CHILDCARE (FCC) HOMES

-The Creative Curriculum is the authorized curriculum used in CDCs/FCC for children ages 0-5.
-The Teaching Strategies (TS) Gold developmental assessment, Checkpoints, will be used to document the progress of children.
-All activities will be developmental in nature and recognize children's individual differences by providing an environment that encourages self-confidence, development of self-help and life skills, curiosity, creativity, and self-discipline as outlined in the Creative Curriculum.
-Concrete experiential learning activities encompass the following six domains: Social, Physical, Language/Literacy, Cognitive/Intellectual, Emotional and Cultural.
+The Creative Curriculum is the authorized curriculum used in CDCs and FCC homes for children ages 0-5.
+Through use of this curriculum, we can utilize a program called Teaching Strategies Gold, which allows us to input data and track individualized developmental progress of a child as they reach monumental milestones while in our care.
+The activities a child engages in while in our program will be developmental in nature and recognize children's individual differences by providing an environment that encourages self-confidence, development of self-help, and life skills, curiosity, creativity, and self-discipline as outlined in the Creative Curriculum.
+As a result of this process, there is concrete experiential learning that occurs covering six domains:

+- Social

+- Physical

+- Language/Literacy

+- Cognitive/Intellectual

+- Emotional

+- Cultural

-Typical child routines such as meal times, clean-up times, napping/rest times, as well as diapering and toileting are integral parts of the curriculum.
-They are not separate items between curriculum areas.
-Classroom schedules, along with weekly lesson plans that include individualized and group planning are posted.
+Typical child routines such as meal times, clean-up times, napping/rest times, diapering, and toileting are integral parts of the curriculum.